NetDocuments-Archive/ad-join-cookbook/README.md

 This cookbook is a library cookbook and is intended to be used by your own wrapper cookbook.
 See the [recipes directory](./recipes) for examples.

-It contains a custom resource named `domain_join` that takes 4 properties
+It contains a custom resource named `domain_join` that takes 5 properties

 - domain
 - domain_user
 - domain_password
 - ou
+- server (optional)

 example: